-COC works towards a world where everyone can live to their full potential, regardless of their sexual orientation, gender identity, gender expression or sex characteristics.
+COC Netherlands works towards a world where everyone can live up to their full potential, regardless of their sexual orientation, gender identity, gender expression and/or sex characteristics.

-Founded in 1946, COC Netherlands is the world’s oldest operating LGBTI organisation.
-As a federation of 20 local associations, we have over 30 staff members and hundreds of volunteers.
+Founded in 1946, COC is the world’s oldest operating LGBTI organisation.
+As a federation of 20 local associations, we have over 40 staff and hundreds of volunteers.

 We support the LGBTI movement at the national and international levels, working to make its voice heard, get organised and bring about change.
 COC supports community-based groups tackle their issues in the way they think works best in their context.
 We provide support through funding, coaching, training and extending access to international networks and intergovernmental bodies.
 COC is one of the few LGBTI organisations in the world that has a special consultative status with the United Nations.